Get 80% off your plan for your first 3 months*

 Managing compliance: Super, PAYG, and your obligations

-- PAYG withholding: You're required to withhold income tax from employee wages and remit it to the ATO.
-Providers calculate the correct amounts based on current tax tables.
+You're required to withhold income tax from employee wages and send it to the ATO.
+Providers calculate the correct amounts based on current tax tables, so you don't have to worry about applying the wrong rate or missing a deadline.

-- Single Touch Payroll (STP): Each time you run payroll, you must report wages, tax, and super to the ATO in real time.
-Most providers handle STP reporting automatically.
+Each time you run payroll, you must report wages, tax, and super to the ATO in real time through Single Touch Payroll (STP).
+Most providers handle STP reporting automatically as part of their standard service.

-- Leave entitlements: Annual leave, personal leave, and long service leave must be tracked and calculated correctly.
-Providers ensure balances are accurate and compliant.
+Annual leave, personal leave, and long service leave must be tracked and calculated correctly.
+Providers make sure balances are accurate and compliant with the NES and any applicable award or agreement.
+For a broader look at your regulatory responsibilities, see this guide to superannuation compliance.

 How to choose a good payroll service provider

 Payroll is a critical part of your business, so it's worth taking time to find the right provider.
-Here's what to consider:
+Here's what to consider when comparing your options:

-- Check security measures: Ask what safeguards protect your business and employee data.
-Look for encryption, secure storage, and privacy compliance.
+• Check security measures.
+Ask what safeguards protect your business and employee data.
+Look for encryption, secure storage, and compliance with Australian privacy laws.

-- Consider your existing software: Your accounting software may already include payroll features.
-You might just need help from an accountant who knows the system.
+• Consider your existing software.
+Your accounting software may already include payroll features.
+You might just need help from an accountant or bookkeeper who knows the system.

-- Talk to your accountant or bookkeeper: Many accountants and bookkeepers offer payroll services.
-If you already have a trusted advisor, ask if they can help.
+• Talk to your accountant or bookkeeper.
+Many advisors offer payroll services.
+If you already have a trusted advisor, ask whether they can help.

 Common challenges in payroll outsourcing and how to solve them

-Payroll outsourcing offers clear benefits, but it's worth being aware of potential challenges and how to address them.
+Payroll outsourcing offers clear benefits, but it's worth being aware of potential challenges so you can address them early.
+Here are the most common issues and how to handle them:

-- Communication gaps: Delays or misunderstanding each other can cause problems at pay time.
+• Communication gaps.
+Delays or misunderstandings can cause problems at pay time.
 Look for a provider with responsive support and set clear expectations for turnaround times and escalation processes.

-- Integrating systems: If your payroll system doesn't talk to your accounting software, you'll spend time on manual data entry.
+• System integration issues.
+If your payroll system doesn't connect to your accounting software, you'll spend time on manual data entry.
 Confirm compatibility before committing, and prioritise providers that integrate with tools like Xero.

 Outsource payroll the right way

-When you choose the right payroll provider, focus on what's most efficient and cost-effective for your business.
-Take time to assess your needs, compare options, and ask the right questions before committing.
+Choosing the right payroll provider starts with understanding what your business needs.
+Take time to assess your pay complexity, compare your options, and ask the right questions before committing.

 FAQs on payroll outsourcing

-Here are answers to common questions about outsourcing your payroll.
+Here are answers to frequently asked questions about payroll outsourcing in Australia.

 How much does payroll outsourcing cost in Australia?

 Pricing typically includes a base monthly fee of $50–$80, plus $6–$20 per payslip per pay run.
-Costs vary based on employee count, pay frequency, and service level.
+Costs vary based on employee count, pay frequency, and whether you choose a full-service or DIY provider.

 Is payroll outsourcing right for my small business?

-If you're spending too much time on payroll, worried about compliance, or making frequent errors, outsourcing may be a good fit.
+If you're spending too much time on payroll, concerned about compliance, or making frequent errors, outsourcing is worth considering.
 It's especially valuable when you have multiple employees or complex award rates.

 How secure is my employee data with an outsourced provider?

-Reputable providers use bank-level encryption, secure data centres, and comply with Australian privacy laws.
-Always ask about security certifications and data handling processes before signing up.
+Reputable providers use encryption, secure data centres, and comply with Australian privacy laws.
+Always ask about security certifications and data handling processes before you sign up.

 Can I switch providers if I'm not happy with the service?

-Yes, though you'll need to coordinate to transfer employee data and payroll history.
-Choose a provider with flexible contract terms and clear exit processes to make switching easier if needed.
+Yes, though you'll need to coordinate the transfer of employee data and payroll history.
+Choose a provider with flexible contract terms and a clear exit process to make switching straightforward if needed.

 96% of customers [say they] run payroll faster using Xero